 - A diary made for just that purpose

 - A notebook you can write in each day

 - A calendar where you can jot down your accomplishments at the end of the day

 - Slips of paper on a corkboard where you can’t help but see the successes piling up

 - In a small pocket journal that you can conveniently carry around and begin to get fat with your accomplishments…like a wallet full of dollar bills!

-Next, go out and get your ADHD success diary, or whatever it is you are going to use to keep track of your accomplishments.
-Set the intention to keep adding at least three successes to it each day until it is a daily habit.
+Next, go out and get your ADHD success diary or whatever it is you will use to keep track of your accomplishments.
+Set the intention to add at least three successes each day until it is a daily habit.
 And one last thing, don’t forget to read through your successes often!